English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Synonyms:

-arch; arc; curve
+arc; arch; curve

-her back arches / her hips curve nicely
+her hips curve nicely

 Hypernyms (to "arch" is one way to...):